saeed-moghimi-noaa/prep_obs_ca/README.md

-# Date and observation collector for COASTAL Act and HurrSupp projects
+# Observation collector for COASTAL Act and HurrSupp projects

 ## Collect observations from NDBC and CO-OPS
 #### Generate csv data files